astrosheila/hypothesistests/README.md

  * paste the following into the terminal to get the input file:<br/>
   `wget https://raw.githubusercontent.com/astrosheila/hypothesistests/master/ECO_dr1_subset.csv -P /home/jovyan/demo` <br>
  * if necessary, click the refresh page (curled arrow) at the top of the webpage
+ * launch the jupyter notebook by double clicking on it
  * you can run or re-run individual cells in the notebook by clicking on them and typing Ctrl-Enter